Code Functions in Rust

 Hooks and Data Operations

-Serverless Functions are triggered by hooks, which in turn respond to events executed in the Satellite, such as setting a document.
-Before we delve into implementing a hook that manipulates data, let's first set up a JavaScript function in your frontend dApp.
+Serverless Functions are triggered by hooks, which respond to events occurring in the Satellite, such as setting a document.
+Before implementing a hook that manipulates data ("backend"), let's first set up a JavaScript function in your ("frontend") dApp.

 Define a setter function in your frontend dApp as follows: